 In a year, the park usually receives close to three million visitors.
 The space occupied by the park is about one hundred and thirty hectares and is positioned near the heart of the city.

 Worthy of mention is that the European Union and the German Land of Lower Saxony have supported the development of the parking log since the 1990s.
 In the park are facilities for professional and recreational activities.

 Attractions to the leisure park include a disk golf course, water sports clubs, a high rope course, the AOK stadium, the Volkswagen Arena, the VFL Football World, a water ski, the Columbia Pavilion, a bowling center, etc.

-For this numerous broad spectrum of attractions, the leisure park draws important visitors and meetings to it.
+Of this numerous broad spectrum of attractions, the leisure park draws important visitors and meetings it.

 Phaeno Science Center